Contents

 When Is Form 3520 Due?

 Generally, the Form 3520 is filed by the April 15th due date.
-If a person resides outside of the United States and their tax return is due in June, then they have until June to file the Form 3520.
-If a person wants to go on extension to file their tax return, then the 3520 filing goes on extension as well.
-Unlike Form 3520-A, the Form 3520 does not require the filing of Form 7004 for extension.
+If a person resides outside of the United States and their tax return is due in June, then they have until June to file Form 3520.
+If a person wants to go on an extension to file their tax return, then the 3520 filing goes on an extension as well.
+Unlike Form 3520-A, Form 3520 does not require the filing of Form 7004 for an extension.

 Where Is Form 3520 Filed?